Let the New School Year Inspire Your Small Business

 small business

-As kids across the country make their way back to school, we’re reminded of what the start of a new school year means for students: a clean slate, new subjects to study, new teachers to learn from, new classmates to learn with—and maybe even a whole new school to attend.
+As students across the country make their way back to school, we’re reminded of what the start of a new school year means: a clean slate, new subjects to study, new teachers to learn from, new classmates to learn with—and maybe even a whole new school to attend.
 The beginning of a new school year represents a new chapter in every student’s educational journey.
 Why not use this fresh start to similarly rejuvenate your small business?

 With that in mind, let’s take a look at three lessons from the beginning of a school year that you can use to inspire your company: